microsoft/onnxruntime-genai/README.md

 3. Build onnxruntime-genai

-   If you are building for CUDA, add the cuda_home and cudnn_home arguments.
+   If you are building for CUDA, add the cuda_home argument.

    ```bash
    cd ..